theshingstar030818/cardano-sl/docs/exceptions.md

 but have less ecosystem support -- for instance, the `safe-exceptions` package doesn't use them.

-We should identify the parts of the code that use `ExceptT` in impure or potentially impure code and replace them with exceptions.
+We should identify the parts of the code that use `ExceptT` or `MonadError` in impure or potentially impure code and replace them with exceptions.
+If code can be made pure by replacing `MonadError` with simple `Either`, we should do this replacement.
+For instance, `mkMultiKeyDistr :: MonadError Text m => Map StakeholderId CoinPortion -> m AddrStakeDistribution` becomes `mkMultiKeyDistr :: Map StakeholderId CoinPortion -> Either Text AddrStakeDistribution`

-We should identify the parts of the code that use `MonadError` in potentially impure code which can be replaced with simple `Either` and do this replacement.
+We should get rid of `MonadFail` usages everywhere except places where it's required by external API.
+For instance, `mkTx :: MonadFail m => NonEmpty TxIn -> NonEmpty TxOut -> TxAttributes -> m Tx` should be changed to `mkTx :: NonEmpty TxIn -> NonEmpty TxOut -> TxAttributes -> Either Text Tx`.
+We can use `eitherToFail` helper function if we want to use this function inside a monad from external library which uses `MonadFail` to fail.

 We should make sure that no code imports `Control.Exception` or `Control.Monad.Catch`, and use `Control.Exception.Safe` instead.